Guide to Narcissistic Victim Syndrome

 3. Emotional Regulation

-Narcissistic abuse can impact the victim’s ability to regulate their emotions.
-The constant stress and emotional upheaval may affect the parts of the brain responsible for controlling emotions, making it harder for the victim to manage their feelings effectively.
+Narcissistic abuse can impact your ability to regulate your emotions.
+The constant stress and emotional upheaval may affect the parts of the brain responsible for controlling emotions, making it harder for you to manage your feelings effectively.

 This can result in mood swings, emotional outbursts, and increased sensitivity to stressors.